My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Cats sleeping with their head up in the loaf position are typically alert and in a light catnap sleep.
 When catching a good night’s rest, they will most likely have a different position that allows for a deeper sleep.

-In order to determine if this resting or sleeping behavior is a cause for concern, it is important to familiarize yourself with your cat and take note of their usual sleeping habits.
-Understanding what is normal for your cat can help you pinpoint unusual sleeping behaviors more easily.
+To determine if this resting or sleeping behavior is a cause for concern, it’s important to familiarize yourself with your cat and note their usual sleeping habits.
+Understanding what’s normal for your cat can help you pinpoint unusual sleeping behaviors more easily.

 Respiratory Issues